flip-rossi/aoc24/README.md

 These are my solutions for the [2024 edition](https://adventofcode.com/2024) of the annual event **Advent of Code**.
-The code for each solution is in src/main/, in either Java, Rust, or C++.
+The code for each solution is in src/main/, in either Java, Rust, C++, or OCaml.

 ### Helper scripts